Key takeaways for histamine intolerance:

 DAO degrades histamine into imidazole acetaldehyde, which is then quickly oxidized into imidazole acetic acid.[ref]

-When histamine is degraded with the help of the HNMT enzyme, it forms N-methylhistamine, which is unable to bind to histamine receptors.
-Note that a methyl group is needed in the reaction.
+When HNMT breaks down histamine, it converts it into N-methylhistamine, which is unable to bind to histamine receptors.
+This reaction uses a methyl group, which ties into the methylation cycle (more on this later).
 The N-methylhistamine is further broken down with the MAO-B enzyme, forming N-methylimidazole acetaldehyde.[ref]

 Histamine is made from the amino acid histidine.
-It is an essential amino acid, meaning humans cannot make it in our bodies and must obtain it from diet.
-Histidine can be used in the body for several different purposes, including histamine production.
+Histidine is an essential amino acid, meaning humans cannot make it in our bodies and must obtain it from our food.
+Histidine can be used in the body for several different purposes, including histamine production, metal ion chelation, and neutralizing ROS.

 Histidine decarboxylase (HDC gene) is an enzyme that catalyzes the reaction of histidine into histamine.
 It does this inside various cell types, including creating histamine in large amounts in mast cells.

-Without enough histidine decarboxylase (HDC), animal studies show behavior that resembles Tourette syndrome.
+Without enough histidine decarboxylase (HDC), animals show behavior that resembles Tourette syndrome.

-Genetic studies show that people with Tourette’s (vocal and motor tics) may have rare HDC gene mutations as a cause.
-The loss of histamine in the basal ganglia causes too much dopamine in that region of the brain, resulting in tics.[ref]
+Genetic studies show that people with Tourette’s (vocal and motor tics) can have HDC mutations as a cause.
+The loss of histamine in the basal ganglia region of the brain causes too much dopamine, resulting in tics.[ref]

-Histamine is also essential in the way that the heart muscle functions.
-Too much histamine here can be detrimental, and people with chronic heart failure have higher average plasma histamine levels.
+Histamine is also essential in how the heart muscle functions.
+Too much histamine there can be detrimental, and people with chronic heart failure have higher average plasma histamine levels.
 In fact, a genetic variant in the HDC gene that reduces histamine levels is linked to a significantly decreased risk of chronic heart failure.[ref]

 Additionally, clinical trials show that blocking the H2 receptor is beneficial for chronic heart failure.
 Famotidine improved cardiac symptoms and ventricular remodeling.
 In the heart, histamine increases the force of contraction, and even as far back as 1913, histamine has been known to induce heart arrhythmias.[ref][ref]